 2. Apply for a TIN ID

-To request and receive a TIN card, employees just need to present at least one valid government-issued ID.
-Those who are not available to receive their TIN card may assign a representative to claim it on their behalf.
+To request and receive a TIN card, employees need to present at least one valid government-issued ID.
+Those not available to receive their TIN card may assign a representative to claim it on their behalf.
 The authorized representative must submit a Special Power of Attorney to the RDO that will issue the TIN card.

 How To Get TIN ID for Unemployed